CelerData/terraform-provider-celerdatabyoc/docs/resources/database_user.md

 ~> The resource's API may change in subsequent versions to simplify the user experience.

-**Note** : The cluster needs to be in the 'Running' state when creating a database user.
+**Note** : The cluster must be in the "Running" state when creating database users.
+And you need to provide a login user with `create user` privilege so that we can perform the create user operation.

 ### Example Usage